 Dr. Connie Presson, DAOM, L.Ac, Dipl.OM, fell in love with Traditional Chinese Medicine (TCM) in her twenties, when it completely changed her health and well- being!
 Back then, she suffered with chronic headaches, sinus infections, digestive issues, and back pain.
 Now, she is free of all these complaints and wants to help others attain the incredible results that this medicine can achieve.

-Dr. Connie Presson is a caring, compassionate, and dedicated health care provider.
+Dr. Presson is a caring, compassionate, and dedicated health care provider.
 She has practiced at various medical offices in Colorado for the past 10 years and is very well liked by her patients and colleagues.
-Dr. Presson has also participated in various clinical research projects in the field of Acupuncture and other alternative health care methods.
+Dr. Presson has also participated in various clinical research projects in the field of Acupuncture and other alternative health care modalities.

 Dr. Presson received her Master of Science in Traditional Chinese Medicine at the Colorado School of Traditional Chinese Medicine in Denver, CO.
 She received her Doctorate of Acupuncture and Oriental Medicine from the Oregon College of Oriental Medicine in Portland, OR.
 She also received clinical training for her doctorate at Lutheran Hospital in Brooklyn, NY and at Nanjing University of Chinese Medicine in Nanjing, China.